m-voit/concepts-of-programming-languages/study-project/paper.md

 <!-- Add explanation. -->

-Unfortunately, true immutability as desired by functional programming, can't be achieved in JavaScript.
+Unfortunately, true immutability as desired, can't be achieved in JavaScript.
-Although it's possible to create constructs that are sort of immutable, there is no immutability like in pure functional programming languages.
+Although it's possible to create constructs that are sort of immutable, there is no immutability as in pure functional programming languages.

 ```javascript
 const a = "Hello";